 Vicky B. Hoffman was a senior auditor with PricewaterhouseCoopers (formerly Coopers and Lybrand) in Washington, D.C., and is a certified public accountant (Inactive - Maryland).

 Her research examines cognitive information processing in business decision settings.
-She is particularly interested in applications of social science theory to auditing and managerial accounting tasks, and in studying the combined effects of cognition and motivation on accounting decisions.
+She applies social science theory to auditing, managerial, and financial accounting settings, and is particularly interested in studying the combined effects of cognition and motivation on accounting decisions.

 She currently teaches Auditing, Forensic Accounting and Fraud Examination, and a doctoral seminar in behavioral/experimental research.
 She has also previously taught financial accounting in both the CBA and MBA programs.